wounded-pixels/dsp-playground/README.md

 ## TODAY
-* sound as a new page
-  * units for sound
-  * change control to take a list of frequencies and display them
-  * change time plot to display Hz or 100 Hz units

 * more on  why bother about interpreting natural data as the sum of sines -  heart rate,  seismic activity
+* clear all for plot / freq control

 ## Now
-* fix sizes on time  plot
-* add lines and labels to time plot X
+* fix spinners on sum of 2 - make them svg controls and size better
 * analytics
 * feedback from educator
 * feedback from visual peer
 * feedback from dsp sme
-* fix spinners on sum of 2 - make them svg controls and size better

 ### Unit circle
 * center dot in circle?